I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_tuner_scan_caps_s.md

 ## Members

+`Property`

+Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

 `fSupportsHardwareAssistedScanning`

 A Boolean value that indicates whether the driver or firmware for a tuner supports hardware-assisted scanning operations. <b>TRUE</b> indicates that the driver or firmware for a tuner supports hardware-assisted scanning operations. <b>FALSE</b> indicates that the driver or firmware does not support hardware-assisted scanning operations.

+`SupportedBroadcastStandards`

+The number of broadcast video standard types that the tuning device can support.
+A hybrid tuner can support multiple types.

 `GUIDBucket`